revivalofchurch/Strawberry-Jam/plugins/membership/README.md

 ## How It Works

-This plugin intercepts the login message packet and modifies the `accountType` parameter to "2", which is the code for membership status.
+This plugin intercepts the login message packet and modifies the `accountType` parameter to a specified level (default is "2").
 This tricks your local game client into displaying membership features without actually changing your account status on the server.

+You can toggle the plugin on or off by typing `!membership` in the chat.
+You can also set a specific membership level by typing `!membership [level]`, for example, `!membership 3`.

 ## Compatibility